loomio/loomio-docs/policy/src/privacy/regulations/index.md

 ## Loomio Private host and Self-host support services

-Loomio offers a Private host and Self-host support services where you can have a private instance of Loomio running on servers of your choice.
+Loomio offers Private host and Self-host support services where you can have your own private instance of Loomio running on servers of your choice.
 All content and personal data is resident in the country where the server is located.
 You can choose a private cloud service such as AWS, or a server within your organization's firewall.

-If you have any concerns about the use of Loomio cloud-based services and the transfer of data outside the EU, contact us to request information about Loomio's private host or self-hosted support services.
+If you have any concerns about the use of Loomio cloud-based services and the transfer of data outside your country, [contact us](https://www.loomio.com/contact) to request information about Loomio's private host or self-hosted support services.